“Story telling is the essential human activity. The harder things get, the more essential it is.”

 – Tim O’Brien

 I was thinking about this quote after the surprise virtual happy hour on my 40th anniversary with Austin.
-An amazing number of well-wishers were on the Teams call which demonstrated how much technology has benefitted our human interactions over the past few months.
+An amazing number of well-wishers were on the Teams call which demonstrated how much technology has benefited our human interactions over the past few months.
 Trying to greet the huge number of people lining up on my small computer screen got to be a bit awkward, so I shared a few stories about my 40 years with Austin.
 The fact that many were still on after more than an hour of reminiscing hinted that telling a few stories might have been a good way to connect with everyone.

 The aspect of my history with Austin that I think is of greatest value and interest to most employees is made up of stories.
 Stories about projects.
 Stories about people.
 Stories about mistakes and achievements.
 Before the internet, before printing presses, before the written word, stories were passed on from one generation to the next because they were important.
 They had value.
 Simply, they gave directions and a basis for living better lives from one generation to the next.